 The layout includes an elevated standard gauge siding serving the quarry.
-The picture shows a trial build for the automated control system for this piece of track.
-The picture shows the full length of the track controlled and at the moment lacks a couple of circuit boards.
+The picture shows a trial build for the automated control system for this piece of track and shows the full length of the track controlled .

 The 2016 show was well attended by enthusiasts and featured 12 layouts; 50% more than the club's first show.

 Chris White fought a gallant battle in his attempt to build a loco kit in a day.
 At the end it was hard to tell where the kit ended and Chris began as he was so covered in lead.
 Andy meanwhile quietly carried on building wagon after wagon kit.

 Visitors left with favourable comments on all the layouts on display.
 For some idea of the quality see the photos, or make a note to come yourself next time.

 What you missed at the Elham Valley Model Railway Show